 Moulding

-Matching and coordinating moulding/millwork pieces are available, including quarter rounds, T-mouldings, thresholds, reducers and wall base.
+Matching and coordinating moulding and trim pieces are available, including quarter round, T-moulding, thresholds, reducers and wall base.
+Replacing your existing moulding with these pieces helps complete the look of your room.

 Laminate Flooring Tools

-You'll need the right laminate flooring tools for installation.
-We recommend the following:
+You need the right laminate flooring tools and materials for installation, including:

 Laminate Flooring Installation and Costs